Fios-Quest/idiomatic-rust-in-simple-steps/src/language-basics/threads.md

 Spawning a thread returns a join handler.
 The join handler is what ties the spawned thread to the thread that spawned it.
-When the join handler is dropped, the thread is orphaned, however, it may still run.
-In this case, the process ends at the end of main so our spawned thread never got a chance to do anything.
+When the join handler is dropped, the thread is orphaned.
+It may still run but, in this case, the process ends at the end of main, so our spawned thread never got a chance to do anything.

 We pause our main thread can wait for a running thread using the join handler.